BiniamBerhe/energy_data_engineering_project/README.md

 ## Installation

-1. Clone the repository: Open terminal type `git clone https://github.com/your-username/energy-data-analysis.git`
+1. Clone the repository: Open terminal type `git clone https://github.com/BiniamBerhe/energy_data_engineering_project`
 2. Navigate to the project directory: `cd energy_data_engineering_project`
 3. Install dependencies: `pip install -r requirements.txt`
    - Note: I strongly recommend installing the dependencies in a Python environment.
 If you don't have a Python environment set up yet, follow these steps: First, open your terminal and create a virtual environment, for example: `python3.11 -m venv env`.
 Next, activate the environment using the command: `source env/bin/activate`.

 ## Usage

-To run the Flask API and Streamlit dashboard: navigate to the "energy-data-analysis" folder and execute the command `python energy_data_insights_app.py`.
+To run the Flask API and Streamlit dashboard: navigate to the "energy_data_engineering_project" folder and execute the command `python energy_data_insights_app.py`.
 Then look for a page with `http://localhost/`.

 **Optional**: In the project folder, you have the option to recreate the database, perform data modeling, extraction, and prediction.
 To do this: